-2.1 A B Vehicle Support the vehi ecure the vehicle on a hoist.
-We recommend supporting cle on a chassis hoist to keep the differential area at a ent working height and to leave the wheels and axles free tated and removed. upported in the air, chock the wheels (if necessary) and e vehicle in neutral.
-2.2 A B Differential Fluid Drain ☐ Position a fluid drain reservoir under the differential.
-Remove e the drain plug and drain all of the oil from the housing.
-This is a good time to check for metal particles in your oil and on the end of the magnetic drain plug which may indicate a worn bearing or differential component.
-Once dr rained, reinstall the drain plug.
-2.3 A B Removing the Differential Assembly e the stub axles from the differential housing according to nicle manufacturer's service manual.
-Rubber oil seals can be easily damaged.
+2.1 Vehicle Support Safely secure the vehicle on a hoist.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
+Once supported in the air, chock the wheels (if necessary) and leave the vehicle in neutral.
+2.2 Differential Fluid Drain Position a fluid drain reservoir under the differential.
+Remove the drain plug and drain all of the oil from the housing.
+HINT : This is a good time to check for metal particles in your oil and on the end of the magnetic drain plug which may indicate a worn bearing or differential component.
+Once drained, reinstall the drain plug.
+2.3 Removing the Differential Assembly Remove the stub axles from the differential housing according to your vehicle manufacturer's service manual.
+NOTE : Rubber oil seals can be easily damaged.
 Support the weight of the axle when extracting it across the edges of the seals.
-Some Toyota IFS axles can be removed easier by disconnecting the upper ball joint.
-1 Toyota IFS axle stubs are retained with a snap ring which is considered to be a one-use part.
+NOTE : Some Toyota IFS axles can be removed easier by disconnecting the lower ball joint bracket.
+HINT : Toyota IFS axle stubs are retained with a snap ring which is considered to be a one-use part.
 Keep two of these clips on-hand in case the clip(s) are damaged or sheared off while removing the stub axle.
-Make sure all of the remains of the clips are accounted for so that they cannot damage differential components and seals. ect the drive shaft from the pinion flange. tely remove the entire differential assembly.
+Make sure all of the remains of the clips are accounted for so that they cannot damage differential components and seals Disconnect the drive shaft from the drive pinion flange.
+Completely remove the entire differential assembly.